 So you have chosen your bridesmaid colours and you are all set to go.
 Sure it’s the colour of your choice but are you feeling something is lacking or want to be different?
 Well you are in luck because today we discuss the various options of bridesmaid colours and coordinating.

-This is where most brides start – with just one colour.
+Considered the starting point for most brides, it all begins with just one colour.
 Nothing is wrong with traditional theming.
 It’s the easiest to work with as generally speaking the colour you have chosen is the colour of your wedding theme.
 We will be looking at choosing the right colour for your wedding (including bridesmaids) in a future blog post.

-Another idea for alternating is to just have the maid of honour in one colour and the rest of the bridesmaids in another colour (EG Maid of honour in red and the rest in blue).
-This way you differentiate who is the head bridesmaid, incorporating your colours all while giving a unique twist.
-This can also be applied to the best man where he wears a different colour bow tie, handkerchief or lapel to that of the other groomsmen.
+Another idea for alternating is to have the maid of honour in one colour and the rest of the bridesmaids in another colour.
+For example, the Maid of honour in red and the rest in blue.
+This way, you differentiate who is the head bridesmaid, incorporating your colours all while giving a unique twist.
+Alternating can also be applied to the best man where he wears a different colour bow tie, handkerchief or lapel to that of the other groomsmen.

-This one is a little different and a little can look amazing if done correctly (or a mess if not).
-This is to showcase a range of colours in the same spectrum.
+This one is a little different, and a little can look amazing if done correctly (or a mess if not).
+Colour pallets showcase a range of colours in the same spectrum.
 A good example is pastels where each bridesmaid wears different colours from a pastel colour pallet EG pink, violet, peach and yellow.
-This can work across a range of different pallets such as bluey greens, warm tones and so on.
+This can work across a range of different pallets such as bluey greens, warm tones, and so on.

 This option only works if you do not have a strict image in mind and want to throw a bit of ‘random’ into the mix.
 You can let each bridesmaid choose there own colour of choice.
 What is great with this option is that you can be completely surprised on your wedding day and each bridesmaid will choose a colour (and/or style that suits them best).
-Be forewarned however that what your bridesmaids may think looks amazing… others can disagree.
+Be forewarned, that while your bridesmaids think it looks fantastic, others can disagree.